Fire and rescue services

 Theft is common:

 Criminals sometimes pose as police officers.
-Under Bolivian law, police need a written order or warrant to detain or search a suspect.
-If a police officer approaches you, ask to see a written order or warrant.
+Under Bolivian law, police need a warrant with your name on it to detain or search you.
+If a police officer approaches you, ask to see their warrant.

 Assaults and robberies are becoming more common, especially: